Cadasta/decision-records/DR_0002_map-performance-upgrades.md

 To increase page loading times and lower latency until the map starts to render, we will introduce asynchronous loading and rendering of the map.

+We build on our existing architecture and introduces asynchronous loading of geographic features on the map and attempt to improve the performance client-side map-related Javascript plugins.

+### Asynchronous loading

+We will extend existing API endpoints that list spatial units with pagination, which allows us to load geographic features using several separate requests that each return a fraction of all spatial units in a project.

+The page will load with an empty map (or a map providing background information, such as background map tiles, the project extent); spatial units are loaded and added to the map when the DOM is ready.

+### Improve client-side map plugins.

 There are three approaches (we need to decide for one):

-1. **We improve performance on top of our existing architecture** by developing an approach to gradually load features onto the map.
-The page loads first with an empty map and as soon as the page is ready, automatically start loading features onto the map.
-Our existing API needs to be extended with pagination to allow for sliced retrieval of features.

-    This approach also requires improvements to Leaflet.Deflate.
-(1) We can lower the number of features that is processed by ignoring points when iterating over features after zooming the map.
-(2) Reduce the amount of features being deflated/inflated after zoom by only considering those features that are affected.
+1. We will lower the number of features that is processed by ignoring points when iterating over features after zooming the map.
+2. We will reduce the amount of features being deflated/inflated after zoom by only considering those features that are affected.
 That means, if the user zooms from level 2 to level 5, we won’t process features where the threshold for deflating is lower than 2 or greater than 5.
-(3) We could further restrict that amount of processed data by only considering feature visible in the current map extent.

-2. **We implement a tile map service** using an existing mapping framework; e.g., Mapnik, Mapserver or Geoserver.
-Mapnik is only a renderer for geographic information, we would need to build the TMS API around it, Mapserver and Geoserver provide this out-of-the-box.
-The Mapnik approach is more light-weight and flexible in the first place but also requires more long-term maintenance.
-The tile map server should not run on our primary server; we need a new AWS instance to host the system.
-3. **We implement a vector tile service.** There are [several solutions](https://github.com/mapbox/awesome-vector-tiles#servers) out there to set up a server for vector tiles.
-I don’t have any experience with vector tiles and what it requires to run a vector tile service.
-It is also currently not clear to me how vector tiles affect the performance of the map in older browsers.
-This approach requires _a lot_ of research.

-**Approach 1** does not require a significant extension of the current architecture; this might be the solution that is quickest to implement.
-There is, however, a risk that the effect of improving Leaflet.Deflate is not as good as we expected.

-**Approach 2** requires a significant extension of our architecture.
-An implementation may take longer that approach 1 but can be solved in reasonable time.
-I’m very confident that this method will improve performance significantly.

-**Approach 3** requires a significant extension of our architecture.
-I think this is the riskiest approach, mostly because I don’t know much about it and it would need some research before implementing a solution.

 ## Consequences

-TBD.
+Splitting uploading and rendering of features will reduce page load times.
+Improving processing of features in Leaflet.Deflate will also improve the performance of map interactions.

+This is a first step towards improving the client-side performance on map views.
+We need to keep it mind that especially the work on improving Leaflet.Deflate might not improve performance as required in our longer-term goals.
+We need to do additional research towards alternative approaches, for instance, using vector tiles or raster tiles.